-- 1. The GIM of the subject property at 11.08 is lower than all the sales comparables and supports the 2010 assessment. - 2.
-The Board was persuaded by the equity comparables put forth by the Respondent on large investment walk-up apartments.
+- 1. The GIM of the subject property at 11.35 is lower than from all of the sales comparables and supports the subject's 2010 assessement. - 2.
+The Board was persuaded by the equity comparables put forth by the Respondent on large investment walk- up apartments.
 The median per suite of the five comparables is \$125,288 which is slightly lower than the per suite assessment of \$126,991. - 3.
-The Board notes that the City is predicting a potential gross income for the subject property to be \$1,456,561 whereas the subject property is actually generating \$1,602,003 (from the Network) making the Board question why the assessment should be altered, when the actual income achieved is higher than the potential/typical income that the City uses. - 4.
+The Board notes that the City is predicting a potential gross income for the subject property to be \$1,237,100 whereas the subject property is actually generating \$1,491,100, making the Board question why the assessment should be altered when the actual income achieved is higher than the potential/typical income that the City uses. - 4.
 The Board accepts the procedure of selecting a median value and a sample of four is an acceptable number of sales for the mass appraisal method stratification model. - 5.
 The Board placed little weight on the Complainant's third party support information from Cushman and Wakefield as it covered the entire City of Edmonton and it was not broken down into areas.
 In addition, the report was not broken down into specific types of multi-family properties such as high rise, low rise and row houses.

 - 6. The Board accepts that the cap rate approach is an accepted methodology for valuation.
 However, the Board was not persuaded by the Complainant's use of the cap rate approach (C-1, page 2).
 The Complainant had supplied seven comparable sales all close to the subject property to derive the expenses per suite and also a cap rate for the subject property.
-However, the Board did note that, while the comparables were close, not all were comparable due to the size and age differential. - 7.
-In addition, the Board was not persuaded by the Complainant's analysis in respect of "typical" expenses.
-The Complainant had supplied 7 comparable sales (C-1, page 2) but the Board noted there was little evidence or documentation on the sales expenses to support the figure provided by the Network. - 8.
-The Board questioned the use of a comparable outside the municipality of the City of Edmonton. - 9.
+However, the Board did note that the comparable properties put forth by the Complainant were not comparable to the subject property.
+The comparables were older and some were much smaller.
+In addition, not all the comparables had elevators. - 7.
+The Board notes the subject property has a number of amenities within the complex and is in close proximity to a number of other amenities, including the LRT. - 8.
+The Board notes the subject property has a superior suite mix than the comparables put forth by the Complainant.
+93% of the subject property's suite are two bedroom, whereas the comparables are 39% to 64%.
+In addition, the City does not assess the two bedroom and den separately, but only assesses the two bedroom and den as a two bedroom. - 9.
+The Board notes there was little evidence or documentation on the sales expenses to support the figure provided by the Network. - 10.
+The Board questioned the use of a comparable outside the municipality of the City of Edmonton. - 11.
 The Board concluded that the Complainant is using inconsistent methodology to value the subject property.
 The Complainant is applying GIMs and cap rates derived from the Network's reported actual income to the Respondent's typical income.
 This inconsistency results in an unreliable estimate of market value.
-The Board believes that, under appraisal theory, typical income, vacancy and cap rates should be derived and applied in the same consistent manner. - 10.
-The Board notes the subject property is newer and has a more favorable suite mix than the Complainant's comparables. - 11.
-The Board therefore concludes the Complainant did not provide sufficient or compelling evidence to alter the assessment.
+The Board believes that, under appraisal theory, typical income, vacancy and cap rates should be derived and applied in the same consistent manner. - 12.
+The Board therefore concludes that the Complainant did not provide sufficient or compelling evidence to alter the assessment.